fagan2888/FootB-stats/README.md

  - `stats.py` uses the functions in `FootB.py` to create the stacked table (pandas dataframe) with the data;

- - This python notebook contains atutorial and some usage examples.
+ - This [python notebook ](notebook/FootB.ipynb) contains a tutorial and some usage examples.

 The code relies on BeautifulSoup, Pandas, numpy and seaborn (for some plots only).